datanav/docs/configuration.rst

 The SMS message sink is capable of sending ``SMS`` messages based on the entities it receives.
 The message to send can be constructed either by inline templates or from templates read from disk.
 These templates are assumed to be ``Jinja`` templates (http://jinja.pocoo.org/) with the entities properties available to the templating context.
-The template file name can either be fixed in the configuration or given as part of the input entity.
+The template file name can either be inlined in the configuration or embedded in the input entity.
 The SMS service to use must be configured separately as a :ref:`system <system_section>` and its ``_id`` property given in the ``system`` property.
 Currently, only the :ref:`Twilio provider <twilio_system>` is supported.